 At Miller Restoration DKI, we understand how destructive water damage can be to a home or business.

 Water damage can be something minor or it can be as destructive as a major flood.
 It is important to first find the source of the problem and then to have it contained.
-With water damage there are three categories of water to understand.
+With water damage, there are three categories of water to understand.
 First, clean water possesses no great risk to an individual's health.
-Examples are broken water supply lines, tub or sink overflows or appliance malfunctions that involves water supply lines.
+Examples are broken water supply lines, tub or sink overflows or appliance malfunctions that involve water supply lines.
 Second, grey water can cause discomfort and sickness.
 Examples are toilet bowls with urine and sump pump failures.
 Third, black water can cause extreme sickness and discomfort.
 Examples are sewage leaks, ground surface water or standing water.
-Generally grey water that is not removed within 48-72 hours is then classified as black water.
+Generally, grey water that is not removed within 48-72 hours is then classified as black water.
 The trained technicians at Miller Restoration will immediately respond to any water damage and put the homeowner at ease.

 - Extraction of water and waste materials.

 - Removal of damaged and contaminated building materials.

 - Advanced drying equipment and applied structural drying techniques.

 - Full monitoring services to ensure complete drying of the structure.